PART OF THE "OKLAHOMA DIRT TRAIL SERIES"

 8:00 am - 5K & 10K

 Help save a great American icon, the wild horses of America, the American Mustang.
 Mowdy Ranch is the second ecotourism ranch established in the United States by the Bureau of Land Management of the U.S. Department of the Interior to help save the great American Mustang by promoting awareness and encouraging support and adoption of these beautiful animals.
-Mowdy Ranch is proud to announce the Second annual Mowdy Ranch Mustang Run, a trail run through thousands of acres of beautiful southeastern Oklahoma hills.
+Mowdy Ranch is proud to announce the Third annual Mowdy Ranch Mustang Run, a trail run through thousands of acres of beautiful southeastern Oklahoma hills.
 A race for all fitness levels will be offered.
 Whether you are a beginner walker or a serious runner who competes for personal bests, we have a race for you.
 Each registered participant will receive:

 • The Mustang Run Finisher's Medal